About Tenacious Travel

 I admit it: I’d rather be deep in the wilderness hiking for days on end than in the heart of a city exploring the streets.
 The solitude, the beauty, the problem solving, the movement — these are the reasons I love trekking.
 I will offer thorough re-caps and guides for every worthwhile trek I’ve been on.
 The struggles and successes I’ve had on the trail will stick with me forever.

-Or when I was pummeled by wind and rain and forced to abandon my trek in Iceland.
+- Or when I was pummeled by brutal weather on the Laugavegur Trail in Iceland.

-Or when I hiked across glaciers and zip-lined over rivers in Patagonia.
+- Or when I hiked across glaciers and zip-lined over rivers on the Huemul Circuit trek in Patagonia.

 The more I trek, the more I seek out lesser-known routes.
 Sure, I’ve thoroughly enjoyed some of the world’s more popular multi-day hikes, but lately I’m searching for treks that have fewer people, less established trails, and pose more of a mental challenge.
 My trip reports and guides are here to inspire you to get out and start your perfect trek.